-SPM 491 : Independent Study
+SPM 491: Independent Study

 Research project and / or field experience in sport management.
 Open to Sport Management major or minors.
 Must be approved by the Department Chair.
-Credits 1-3 Semester Offered

-SPM 492 : Independent Study
+SPM 492: Independent Study

 Research project and / or field experience in sport management.
 Open to Sport Management major or minors.
 Must be approved by the Department Chair.

-Credits 1-3 Semester Offered Offered at departmental discretion.
+Credits: Credits 1-3 Semester Offered:

-SPM 495 : Internship
+SPM 495: Internship

-The internship experience is open only to those students who are enrolled in either the Exercise Science, Leisure Services Concentration or Sport Management major, have a minimum 2.0 cumulative GPA, and have received permission of the Department Chair to participate in the internship.
+The internship experience is open only to those students who are enrolled in either the Exercise Science, Leisure Services

+Concentration or Sport Management major, have a minimum 2.0 cumulative GPA, and have received permission of the Department Chair to participate in the internship.
 135 hours required.
 The internship experience benefits the students by allowing them to apply college training in an everyday job situation while continuing to earn college credit.
 Students will have the opportunity to choose from a variety of internship settings related to Exercise Science, Sport Management or Leisure Services.
-Credits 3 Co-Requisite Courses SPM 400 Semester Offered Offered every semester.